phial3/pyav/README.md

 pip install maturin
 ```

-Activate a virtual-env where you want to use the video_reader library and build the library as follows:
+Activate a virtual-env where you want to use the pyav library and build the library as follows:
 ```bash
 maturin develop --release
 ```